jecki/MetaInductionSim/README.md

     Induction.py

-It is reasonably well documented with python docstrings to be understandable, I hope.
+It is reasonably well documented with python doc-strings to be understandable, I hope.

 Extending MetaInductionSim